Childbirth Educators Course

 What is included in the Mentorship Fee?

-Mentorship for your Curriculum building, manual and creating your class for evaluation.
+- Curriculum building, manual and class creation mentorship

-Evaluating the 6 hour childbirth class series (done via video submission.
-Private zoom sessions to help guide you and give feedback.
+- Private zoom sessions to help guide you and give feedback

-I can also proctor your exam for you.
+- Laura can also proctor your exam for you

 Please note:

-You have two years from attending the course to complete the certification.
+- You have two years from attending the course to complete your certification.

-All fees other than the original course fee can be paid during the 2 year period.
+- All fees apart from the course fee can be paid during the 2 year period.

-• Completion of the Childbirth educators course.
-You are required to attend at least 6 of the classes in person.
+- Completion of the Childbirth educators course.
+You are required to attend a minimum of 6 sessions in-person.
 Register will be taken for each session.
-If you are required to leave early during a class for whatever reason you need to make up the time with other classes as it is minimum 15 hours in person contact. (required for ICEA certification) Mama Bamba requirement?
+If you have to leave a class early you will need to make up the time as we have set a minimum of 15 hours in-person attendance

 Course Facilitator: Laura Sayce

-Laura has many titles – her are some of her achivevements:
+Laura has many titles – here are some of her achievements:

 Lactation Consultant (IBCLC)